Montage Resources (MR) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from MR as it approaches its next earnings report date.
-In that report, analysts expect MR to post earnings of -$0.65 per share.
-This would mark a year-over-year decline of 258.54%.
-Meanwhile, our latest consensus estimate is calling for revenue of $102.33 million, down 34.21% from the prior-year quarter.
+On that day, MR is projected to report earnings of -$0.65 per share, which would represent a year-over-year decline of 258.54%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $102.33 million, down 34.21% from the year-ago period.

 Any recent changes to analyst estimates for MR should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-MR is currently sporting a Zacks Rank of #3 (Hold).
+MR is holding a Zacks Rank of #4 (Sell) right now.

 Image: Bigstock